 I believe there is a legitimate argument to be made for discussing issues of importance to workers in trade negotiations and as part of the overall discussion of global economic and trade policy.
-Americans have a pretty universal disdain for abusive labor conditions, as they hear about physical and psychological abuse of workers; making them run laps around factories for even the most minor of infractions; small children, sometimes as young as six years old, stitching together soccer balls or car-pets; workers forced to stand for 10 or 12 hours without a break; and the equivalent of slave labor.
-Because this activity is morally offensive and deliberately competes for jobs where standards are higher, we should consider these issues in future disor jobs where standards are nigher, we should consider these issues in future discussions of global trade and economic policy.
+Americans have a pretty universal disdain for abusive labor conditions, as they hear about physical and psychological abuse of workers; making them run laps around factories for even the most minor of infractions; small children, sometimes as young as six years old, stitching together soccer balls or carpets; workers forced to stand for 10 or 12 hours without a break; and the equivalent of slave labor.
+Because this activity is morally offensive and deliberately competes for jobs where standards are higher, we should consider these issues in future discussions of global trade and economic policy.

+for jobs where standards are higher, we should consider these issues in future discussions of global trade and economic policy.
 Why should working conditions and living standards be off the table in trade negotiations?
 And why should improving the lot of workers only be considered a separate goal of our economic and trade policy?
 Why can't it be a central part of our efforts to develop effective economic policy and measures?
+As to the environment, as a world leader in this area and in general, the United States has an enormous stake in the world's environmental condition.
+The American econterior to emphasize their concern about their own environment, and the

 As to the environment, as a world leader in this area and in general, the United States has an enormous stake in the world's environmental condition.
-The American seconds continue to emphasize their concern about their own environment, and the people continue to emphasize their concern about their own environment, and the safety they want when drinking water, breathing air, etc. Balancing these goals with the costs of further progress is difficult and should be done carefully and with the use of sound research and science.
+The American people continue to emphasize their concern about their own environment, and the safety they want when drinking water, breathing air, etc. Balancing these goals with the costs of further progress is difficult and should be done carefully and with the use of sound research and science.
 But trade is a key way for America to prevent the export of pollution-as we see companies close down their shops in the United States and move across the border into Mexico so they can simply dodge our environmental standards, pollute someplace else, and sell the same products back to the States.
 In some cases, the pollution, in the air and in the water, actually comes right back into our border states.